Aperture connectors reference

 Aperture is deny-by-default.
 Without grants, users cannot access any connector capabilities.
 This applies to both MCP and HTTP connectors.
 Add grants in the grants section of the Aperture configuration.

-Connector grants use the connectors field with "connectorID/category/resource" FQN glob patterns.
-The following example grants all users access to all tools from the local connector and proxy access to the github HTTP connector:
+Connector grants use the connectors field with "connectorID/category/resource" FQN glob patterns, or with label:<name> patterns that match by label.
+The following example grants all users the built-in Aperture tools through the system label, all tools from the docs connector, and proxy access to the github HTTP connector:

 {